2 days Stift Heiligenkreuz for connoisseurs

 The hikers among you can walk from Stift Heiligenkreuz to Mayerling, three kilometers away.
 The trail follows Austria's oldest pilgrimage route, the Via Sacrawhich leads in its full length from Vienna to Mariazell.
 On the short section between Heiligenkreuz and Mayerling, you will mainly go through forest regions of the Vienna Woods.
 For the route you need a good hour.

-At the destination in Mayerling the former hunting lodge of the Austrian Crown Prince Rudolf awaits you.
-The son of the Austrian Empress Elisabeth found there at the 30.
-January 1889's death, along with his lover Mary Vetsera.
-The exact circumstances of her death are still unclear to this day.
-It's definitely a tragedy.
-Today you can see the hunting lodge and the garden pavilion with an audioguide.
+At your destination in Mayerling, the former hunting lodge of the Austrian Crown Prince Rudolf awaits you.
+The son of the Austrian Empress Elisabeth died there on January 30, 1889, along with his lover Mary Vetsera.
+The exact circumstances of their death are still unclear to this day.
+It is definitely a tragedy.
+Today you can take a look at the hunting lodge and the garden pavilion with an audio guide.

 Handy for the hike